cebarbosa/splus_ifusci/README.md

 ## Obtaining S-PLUS datacubes
 Tools for obtaining and analysing S-PLUS datacubes.

+*Note:* This is work in progress!
+If you intend to use this package in your research, please send me a message at kadu.barbosa@gmail.com

 ### Dependences
 This code is pure Python, and requires regular scientific libraries including numpy, scipy, astropy and pandas.
 It also depends on the